Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

           - The CMAF ingest allows multiple live encoder sources and packagers to be deployed benefiting from redundant stream creation, avoiding timeline discontinuities due to failures as much as possible.
-          - In case the receiver fails, it will reconnect and resend as defined in the section on failover once it reconnects
+          - In case the receiver fails, it will reconnect and resend as defined in #general and #failover
-          - In case the live encoder source fails it will restart and perform the steps as detailed in the section on      failover
+          - In case the live encoder source fails it will restart and perform the steps as in #failover

    The live encoder source can be deployed in the cloud or on a bare metal server or even as a dedicated hardware.
    The live encoder source may have some tools or configuration API's to author the CMAF tracks and feed